junesirius/junesirius.github.io/_posts/Supernatural/2025-06-30-SPN-Unchanging-channels.md

 "And who's driving right now?"
 Castiel's voice sounds unreasonably braggy now.
 Dean can swear he'd have that small glint of mischief in his eyes if he's in a human vessel.

 "You --" Dean's muted for a minute, defeated.
 "Son of a bitch."
-Now he can totally see Trickster is Cas's family.
+Now he can totally see Trickster is Cas's big brother -- or uncle, whatever, family.

 He has to listen to that Peruvian music for the rest of the night -- which, admittedly, isn't half bad.
 It sounds peaceful and far away, so far away that none of the trouble of the world can contaminate the music, it calms him down.
 But Dean wouldn't ever say it's better than Zeppelin for his whole life.